ykcoatepe/JapaneseBuddy/README.md

 - Tests: `make test`

 ## Architecture
-- `JapaneseBuddy/`: App source (Features, Models, Services, Resources).
+- `JapaneseBuddy/`: App source (Features, Models, Services, Resources, UI, App).
 Reusable and project-agnostic.
 - `JapaneseBuddyProj/`: Xcode project shell that references `JapaneseBuddy/` sources and contains the app target and tests.
-- Entry point: `JapaneseBuddyProjApp` launches `HomeView` in a `NavigationStack` and injects a shared `DeckStore` with `.environmentObject`.
+- Entry point: `JapaneseBuddyProjApp` launches `AppSidebar` using `NavigationSplitView` and injects a shared `DeckStore` with `.environmentObject`.
 - Only one `@main` exists in the app target.
-An older app entry file was removed from `JapaneseBuddy/App` to avoid confusion.

 ## Privacy
 All data stays on the device.
 No analytics or third-party SDKs.